bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 >        </tree>
 >```

 Following this we see a description of our three inferred rates: birth, death and sampling.
 These lines include a lot of information, much of which we specified earlier via the **Priors** tab in BEAUti.
 As previously mentioned, our sampling parameter is currently set up as the extant sampling proportion, `rho`, which we want to exchange for a fossil sampling rate, `sampling`.
-For the sake of transparency, we will change the `id` (name) of our sampling parameter here from `rhoBDS` to `samplingBDS`.
+For the sake of readability, we will change the `id` (name) of our sampling parameter here from `rhoBDS` to `samplingBDS`.
 Here, this is simply a label and does not change what the parameter does, but it is how the parameter is referenced in other parts of the XML, where its name will also need to be changed.

 >Replace all instances of `rho` in the XML with `sampling`.
 There should be eight.
 This is most easily (and reliably) done using `Find & Replace` functionality.